treverhines/PyGeoNS/README.rst

   $ sed -s 'a***' *.csv | sed '$d' > data.csv

-Second, convert the new text file to and HDF5 file with the PyGeoNS command ``pygeons-toh5`` and use the ``--file_type`` flag followed by either ``csv``, ``pbocsv``, or ``pbopos``.
+Second, convert the new text file to an HDF5 file with the PyGeoNS command ``pygeons-toh5`` and use the ``--file_type`` flag followed by either ``csv``, ``pbocsv``, or ``pbopos``.
 By default, this is set to ``csv``, indicating the file is a PyGeoNS csv file.
 The generated HDF5